New France Festivals: Quebec Reinvents Its Past

 The three essential experiences

-If you are visiting the Festival for the first time, here are the three moments not to be missed.
+If you are visiting the Festivals for the first time, here are the three moments not to miss.

 01

-On the first day, the costumed parade marches through Old Quebec to cheers.
-Hundreds of entertainers, music, war cries.
+On the first day, the costumed parade crosses Old Quebec to cheers.
+Hundreds of performers, music, war cries.
 A spectacular opening.

 02

 Place Royale and surroundings.
-The period stalls, costumes, arts and crafts.
-The most complete and immersive re-enactment of the event.
+Period stalls, costumes, arts and crafts.
+The most complete and immersive reenactment of the event.

 03

-The soft landing back in the 21st century.
-Latte, patio, board.
+The retro-landing in the 21st century.
+Latte, terrace, platter.
 The best way to punctuate a day of historical immersion.

 From the 17th to the 21st century

-The ideal day during the New France Festival, with Carrera Café as a prologue and epilogue.
+The ideal day during the New France Festivals, with Carrera Café as prologue and epilogue.

 New France for history.
 Carrera Café for the present.
 Two eras, one Quebec.